top of page

 • Not being taken from the Summers Family Practice premises unless authorised and for a specified purpose.

-• Any paper correspondence with identifying data is destroyed by a secure shredding company.
+• Destroying any paper correspondence with identifying data using a secure shredding company.

 Our data system is maintained by a dedicated IT expert to prevent the loss and corruption of data.